Reuters technical development glossary

 Local Area Network.
 Standard for using a shared coaxial cable to interconnect computers, initially at 10 million bits per second.
 Subsequent developments have greatly increased the speed.

 A standard for transmitting data as is and without conversion or reference to page position, etc.

-A system whereby text is input with (usually) three letter destination codes and a two letter priority code.
+A system whereby text is input with (usually) 3-letter destination codes and a two-letter priority code.
 The text is stored (for retransmission if necessary) and routed to the designated destinations at the designated priority typically using direct lines or via telex.

-Multi-purpose Terminal, a generic terminal designed to handle Monitor, QRS and client sourced services on one key station.
+Multi-purpose Terminal.
+Generic terminal designed to handle Monitor, QRS and client-sourced services on one key station.
 Eventually only handled Monitor and QRS.

-Monitor System Expansion, a concentrator layer added to Monitor hosts to increase capacity.
+Monitor System Expansion.
+Concentrator layer added to Monitor Hosts to increase capacity.

 New York Stock Exchange.

-A system whereby a message or data entity is split into small packets at the point of origin, transmitted securely and separately through a network, and reassembled in the correct order at the destination.
+A system whereby a message or data entity is split into small packets at the origin, each of which is transmitted securely and separately through a network, and reassembled in the correct order at the destination.
 The precise route taken by each packet is dynamic depending on loading and route availability.